DS-RF/Yambo_examples/README.md

-# Yambo installation on Stocks Supercluster of UCF
+# Yambo installation on Stokes Supercluster of UCF

 Copy the Yambo code from GitHub repository: